 - 1. These CSOs apply to all contracts awarded by the Council for works, services, or supplies, regardless of the source of funding for the contract, and to the award of concession contracts.
 They apply equally to contracts awarded by any person, firm or body acting on the Council's behalf. - 2.
 In addition, each Directorate must have and adhere to the Financial Scheme of Delegation.
-The Financial Scheme of Delegation will set out what level of financial authority officers in each Directorate have. - 3.
-Where works, services or supplies are awarded (called off) from a framework agreement (and the Council is satisfied that the framework has been set up in accordance with UK law) then they must be awarded in line with the terms of the framework agreement.
-The method of call-off (e.g. mini-competition or direct award) must be endorsed by the relevant Chief Officer.
+The Financial Scheme of Delegation will set out what level of financial authority officers in each Directorate have.

-&lt;sup>4 Guidance note for Departmental Coordinators and Report Authors: Process for Non-Key Executive Decisions - this is available from Committee Services.
+6 Guidance note for Departmental Coordinators and Report Authors: Process for Non-Key Executive Decisions - this is available from Committee Services.

-- 4. Where such works, services or supplies are to be awarded (called off) from a framework agreement procured in line with UK Procurement Legislation, the procurement procedures set out in C1 to C3 do not apply.
+- 3. Where works, services or supplies are awarded (called off) from a framework agreement (and the Council is satisfied that the framework has been set up in accordance with UK law) then they must be awarded in line with the terms of the framework agreement. -The method of call-off (e.g. mini-competition or direct award) must be endorsed by the relevant Chief Officer7. - 4.
+Where such works, services or supplies are to be awarded (called off) from a framework agreement procured in line with UK Procurement Legislation8, the procurement procedures set out in C1 to C3 do not apply.
 The approvals process set out in C4 must still be followed. - 5.
 In certain cases, the Council may enter into partnership agreements or other collaborative agreements for the procurement of shared goods and services with other parties, including other councils or public bodies.
-Such agreements may contain delegations to either individual officers, joint committees, or other Councils to authorise procurement strategies and/or contract awards in compliance]' with a third party's contract standing orders.
-The partnership / collaborative agreement / shared services arrangement must be authorised at the outset at the appropriate level pursuant to section C4of these CSOs, relevant to the potential aggregate value of the contracts to be entered into. - 6.
+Such agreements may contain delegations to either individual officers, joint committees, or other Councils to authorise procurement strategies and/or contract awards in compliance] with a third party's contract standing orders.
+The partnership / collaborative agreement / shared services arrangement must be authorised at the outset at the appropriate level pursuant to section C3.4 and C3.5 C4 of these CSOs, relevant to the potential aggregate value of the contracts to be entered into. - 5.6.
 Concession Contracts are contract under which the Council outsources work or services to a supplier, who then has the right to commercially exploit these works or services in order to recoup its investment and make a return.
 The key feature is that the supplier bears the operating risk of the arrangement and so has no guarantee of recouping its investment or operating costs.
 Where such works or services are procured through the use of Concession Contracts, we entrust to the supplier with the right to deliver a contract as an economic operator, whereby they are compensated either through the right to exploit the works/services or through this right along with payment.
-Concession contracts must follow the Procurement Act 2023. - 7.
-These CSOs do not apply to: - Grant Arrangements; - Contracts for permanent or fixed term employment; - Land Transactions (which solely relate to contracts for the acquisition or lease of land and/or any other interest in land); - Contracts for the provision of packages of social care, educational and welfare services to individual clients, where the aggregate value of such contracts does not exceed the UK Procurement Threshold for supplies and services.;
+Concession contracts must follow the Procurement Act 2023.

+6.7.
+These CSOs do not apply to:

+- Grant Arrangements; - Contracts for permanent or fixed term of employment; - Land Transactions (which solely relate to contracts for the acquisition or lease of land and/or any other interest in land); - Contracts for the provision of packages of social care, educational and welfare services to individual clients, where the aggregate value of such

-&lt;sup>5 The method of call-off must be endorsed by the Chief Officer in line with the processes and procedures detailed in the Council's procurement toolkit and guide to CSOs.
+7 The method of call-off must be endorsed by the Chief Officer in line with the processes and procedures detailed in the Council's procurement toolkit and guide to CSOs.

-&lt;sup>6 This includes The Procurement Act 2023 (for all contracts published after 28 October 2023), Public Contracts Regulations 2015 and the Concession Contract Regulations 2016 (for contracts still live under the PCR2015 regulations), and other associated procurement legislation.
+8 This includes The Procurement Act 2023 (for all contracts published after 28 October 2023), Public Contracts Regulations 2015 and the Concession Contract Regulations 2016 (for contracts still live under the PCR2015 regulations), the Concession Contract Regulations 2016 and other associated procurement legislation.